fetchrobotics/docs/source/care_and_feeding.rst

 Updating Your Robot
 -------------------

-Your robot has been pre-configured with ROS Indigo and the appropriate APT repositories from which to fetch package updates.
+Your robot has been pre-configured with ROS Melodic and the appropriate APT repositories from which to fetch package updates.
 Upgrading to the latest packages is as easy as:

 ::

-   sudo apt-get update
+   sudo apt update
-   sudo apt-get install --only-upgrade ros-indigo-* f.*-system-config sudo service robot stop sudo service robot start
+   sudo apt install --only-upgrade ros-melodic-* f.*-system-config sudo service robot stop sudo service robot start